- Energy-efficient living

 Check for leaks by placing a couple of drops of food colouring or dye into the cistern.
 If colour appears in the bowl within 15 minutes without flushing, there's a leak and the system should be repaired.

-Australians use up to 60 per cent of their water outdoors, so water savings here can make a big difference.
+Australians use up to 60% of their water outdoors, so water savings here can make a big difference.

 You can also: